 Can I put too big of a battery in the bike?

 As long as the battery fits into the battery tray of your bike and can be connected correctly and safely mounted, a larger size will not hurt the vehicle.
 There is no problem in fitting a higher specification battery within the same voltage range to a vehicle.
 There is a myth that a more powerful battery can damage the starter motor or that the alternator will not be able to charge the battery; these are wrong.
 A more powerful battery will start the vehicle over a wider range of conditions and will have a longer life as it will not be worked so hard.
-There are benefits to this, especially if the vehicle is subject to heavier usage or additional accessories has been fitted to the vehicle.
+There are benefits to this, especially if the vehicle is subject to heavier usage or additional accessories have been fitted to the vehicle.